pavlab-mit/project-skywalker/Info/software_installation/RFD900x_Asynchronous_Mesh_Setup_Guide.md

 If you have multiple radios, assign a unique Node ID (ATS10) to each one.
 All radios should share the same Destination ID (65535) to enable broadcast mesh communication.

 ### Configuring on macOS or Linux with picocom
+Note: This has been a bit iffy so far.
+Please consider finding a friend with a windows computer if you find yourself stuck at the "+++" step.

 1. **Install picocom**
    ```